spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 # Install the Ocean Controller Version 2

-You can install the **AWS K8s** Ocean Controller using a Spot script (based on Helm), via Helm, or via Terraform.
+You can install the Ocean Controller for **AWS K8s** using a Spot script (based on Helm), via Helm, or via Terraform.
 Copy the relevant code shown in this procedure and apply it in your environment.

 ## Prerequisites